-After a second year of language study, Sister Ann was re-assigned to Jeong Pyong in 1975 as staff nurse in the clinic and as public health nurse in the clinic’s community outreach health programs, including maternal and child care.
+After a second year of language study, Sister Ann returned to Jeong Pyong in 1975 as staff nurse in the clinic and as public health nurse in the clinic’s community outreach health programs, including maternal and child care.

 When Sister Ann returned to Korea in January 1979, she became a team member of the joint Maryknoll Society and Maryknoll Sisters labor apostolate.
-The team worked with young women factory workers, giving workshops and offering a safe place and listening ears for them to share their experiences in what was often an abusive workplace.
+The team worked with young women factory workers, giving workshops and offering a safe place, listening ears and opportunity for them to share their experiences in what was often an abusive workplace.

-In 1986, Sister Ann was assigned to Nicaragua.
+In 1986, Sister Ann received a new assignment to Nicaragua.
 After language study, she began work in Villanueva, Nicaragua, where she helped develop a community-based volunteer health promoter program in the rural communities around the town.
-She also helped to start a low-cost pharmacy in the community; a community development organization to provide small loans for family economic projects; and a women’s center to promote adult education and skills training for women.
+She also helped to start a low-cost pharmacy in a community development organization providing small loans for family economic projects; and a women’s center to promote adult education and skills training for women.

-In 1997, Sister Ann transferred to Jinotepe, Nicaragua, and became a member of a mobile, skills-training team that gave adult education community development workshops in villages all across Nicaragua.
+Sister Ann transferred to Jinotepe, Nicaragua in 1997, and became a member of a mobile, skills-training team that gave adult education/community development workshops in villages all across Nicaragua.

-In 2001, Sister Ann became the director of nursing services at our residential care center in New York, where she ministered to our elder, frail and infirm Sisters.
+Returning to NY in 2001, Sister Ann was named director of nursing services at the Maryknoll Sisters residential care unit in the Sisters Center in New York, where she ministered to our elder, frail and infirm Sisters.
 Sister Ann has many talents, not the least of which is her prowess as a poetess, and as a member of the congregation’s choir, enhancing our many liturgies with her beautiful singing voice.